 Short-term loan is availed for working capital requirements.
-The loan carries a floating interest rate initially at 6% per annum, payable monthly in arrears.
+The loan carries a floating interest rate initially at 4.25% per annum, payable monthly in arrears.
 The principal is payable after 12 months renewable at the option of the both parties.
 The maximum credit line with the bank is up to P6 million.
-As of December 31, 2020 and 2019, the balance of the loan amounted to P5.45 million and P5.5 million, respectively.
+As of December 31, 2021 and 2020, the balance of the loan amounted to P5.45 million.